Electoral Research at POLYAS

 In 2017 Dr. Tomasz Truderung together with Achim Brelle published a method for cast-as-intended-verification based on return codes.
 This method of individual verification is designed for maximum user convenience with mobile devices.

 In 2016 Truderung and academic colleagues published an overview of common definitions and methods for verifying the integrity of online elections.
 The research work represents an important contribution to unambiguous definitions and established a general understanding of verification.

 Want to learn more about Dr. Tomasz Truderung’s research work?

 The Research Project FlexiVote

-POLYAS works in cooperation with TU Darmstadt and Micromata GmbH on the research project FlexiVote.
+POLYAS worked in cooperation with TU Darmstadt and Micromata GmbH on the research project FlexiVote.
 FlexiVote is a modular system for democratic elections, which can be individually adjusted to specific demands.

-This project is funded by Hessen ModellProjekte with funds from LOEWE – Landes-Offensive zur Entwicklung Wissenschaftlich-ökonomischer Exzellenz, Förderlinie 3: KMU-Verbundvorhaben.
-The LOEWE-program of the Hesse state government sponsors excellent scientific projects from universities and research institutes in Hesse.
-The focus is to establish an intensive network of science, not university related research and economy.
+The project was funded by Hessen ModellProjekte with funds from LOEWE – a state drive for the development of scientific and economic excellence.
+The LOEWE-program of the Hesse state government sponsors outstanding scientific projects from universities and research institutes in Hesse.
+The focus is to establish an intensive network betweenscience, non-university related research and the economy.